 The sterile florets have a double row of sepals.
 The individual sepals are rounded; with the double rows and the roundedness, the sterile florets have a soft, puffy aspect, like clouds or pillows.

-My apologies that my pictures don't do the flowers justice - it's because my experience with this cultivar is green - I was given the parent plant last summer and have never seen it before in gardens.
+My apologies that my pictures don't do the flowers justice - it's because my experience with this cultivar is green - I was given the parent plant summer of 2017 and have never seen it before in gardens.
 I will work on improving these pics.